Try, Catch and Finally in Java

 • We use Exception Handling to prevent abnormal situations, which may cause the termination of that program.
 We also use it to log and maintain the flow of our program.

-• The code which may throw an exception is enclosed in the try block, and the catch block helps to address the exceptions if they occur.
+• The code that may throw an exception is enclosed in the try block, and the catch block helps address exceptions if they occur.

-• We can use the predefined exceptions for handling abnormal situations or even define and throw new exceptions with the help of the throws keyword.
+• We can use predefined exceptions to handle abnormal situations or even define and throw new exceptions with the help of the throws keyword.

 • Exceptions caused in a catch block should be handled separately.